Night Always Comes: Plot

 In a rapidly gentrifying Portland, Oregon, Lynette is a young woman who juggles multiple low-wage jobs, including working at a commercial bakery and a bar, while also caring for her older brother with Down syndrome, Kenny.
 Lynette's greatest goal is to buy the rented house where they live with their mother, Doreen, to secure stability for Kenny and prevent him from potentially being taken into state care.
 Lynette has meticulously saved the $25,000 needed for a down payment.
 Due to Lynette's bad credit, current homeowner David has given them a deadline of 9:00 AM the following morning to finalize the purchase, which also requires Doreen to co-sign the loan.

 On the day of the closing, Lynette returns home to discover that Doreen has unilaterally spent the entire $25,000 on a new car for herself, stating that she refuses to be financially trapped by the house, which she sees as a painful reminder of her estranged husband.
 Furious and facing eviction, Lynette is forced to find the full $25,000 in less than 24 hours.
 Lynette first tries to call in a favor from Scott, a wealthy former client from when she did sex work.
 She meets him at a hotel bar and, after providing him with sexual services, asks for a loan, but he coldly dismisses her financial desperation, stating he only pays for a "good time."
 In a fit of reckless desperation, Lynette steals Scott's Mercedes from the hotel parking garage.

-Next, she seeks a friend from her days in sex work that owes her money, Gloria.
+Next, Lynette seeks her friend, Gloria, who owes her money from her days in sex work.
 Gloria, who is now living an upscale life as the mistress of a powerful, corrupt politician, claims she cannot help.
 However, Lynette notices a small safe in the apartment.
 Lynette recruits Cody, a co-worker from the bar with a criminal past, to help her steal Gloria's safe.
 Cody reluctantly agrees, seeing a chance to make money.
 They successfully steal the safe and take it to a remote auto repair shop owned by Drew to have it cracked open.